Côte-de-Beaupré paysage fleuve Saint-Laurent Québec

 April 24, 2026Carrera Café

-Once the Old Quebec tour is done, the Côte-de-Beaupré opens up like a direct route to Quebec's most spectacular landscapes.
-Wooden villages, a century-old basilica, hilltop vineyards and falls higher than Niagara.
-One day, a full tank of gas, a perfect starting address.
+When the Old Quebec circuit is finished, Côte-de-Beaupré opens up like a straight line to Quebec’s most spectacular landscapes.
+Wooden villages, a century-old basilica, vineyards on the heights, and falls taller than Niagara.
+One day, a full tank, a perfect starting point.

 See the itinerary

-A flexible circuit, to be done by car or bike depending on the season, which always ends too soon.
+A flexible route, to be done by car or bike depending on the season, that always ends too soon.

 ❖ Step 1